Belur Math: Activities

 The Belur Math conducts medical service, education, work for women, rural uplift and work among the labouring and backward classes, relief, spiritual and cultural activities.
 The center also celebrates annual birthdays of Ramakrishna, Vivekananda, Sarada Devi and other monastic disciples of Ramakrishna.
 The annual celebrations of Kumari Puja and Durga Puja are one of the main attractions.
 The tradition of Kumari puja was started by Vivekananda in 1901.

 Visiting

 Belur Math has been re-opened for visitors and devotees from 18 August 2021.

 It was temporarily closed due to the COVID-19 pandemic, from 22 April to 17 August 2021, and earlier from 24 March 2020 to 9 February 2021, with a brief opening during the phased unlock process from 15 June to 2 August 2020, and from 10 February to 21 April 2021.

+It is served by the Belur Math railway station, part of the Kolkata Suburban Railway.